deeppavlov/DeepPavlov/deeppavlov/models/spellers/error_model/README.md

 by Eric Brill and Robert C. Moore and uses statistics based error model, a static dictionary and an ARPA language model to correct spelling errors.
-We provide everything you need to build a spelling correction module for russian and english languages and some guidelines for how to collect appropriate datasets for other languages.
+We provide everything you need to build a spelling correction module for russian and english languages and some hints on how to collect appropriate datasets for other languages.

 ## Usage